 - Packet sniffers are eavesdropping tools which collect packets passing over the network, typically to skim plaintext login ids and passwords. - Port scanning tools or more generally vulnerability scanners can be used to find and investigate network hosts open to particular attacks.
 Useful to good guys as well as bad guys.
-Examples: nmap, SATAN, Nessus. - Authentication attacks based on breaking authentication protocols using attacks we've seen before, or brute-force guessing passwords or keys.
+Examples: nmap, SATAN, Nessus. - Authentication attacks based on breaking authentication protocols or brute-force guessing passwords or keys.
 Can be easy: many network devices have default passwords or hidden "service" accounts. - Software bug attacks exploit bugs in particular network server (or client) program versions.
 Most incidents raised by CERT/CC are because of program bugs.